alexanderepstein/cryptowatch/README.md

 ```

 ## Donate
-If this project helped you in any way and you feel like buying a broke college kid a cup of coffee
+If this project helped you in any way and you feel like supporting me

 [![Donate](https://img.shields.io/badge/Donate-Venmo-blue.svg)](https://venmo.com/AlexanderEpstein)
 [![Donate](https://img.shields.io/badge/Donate-SquareCash-green.svg)](https://cash.me/$AlexEpstein)